Gavrrik/CSC-110/README.md

 # CSC-110
-All Aassignments from my CSC110 class.
+All Assignments from my CSC110 class.